the-moisrex/webpp/docs/core.md

  - Users' chat information in a chat-room website
  - Stats

-### Application's Router
+#### Application's Router
 The router is the place where all the routes are stored.
 Each request will go through the router, and router, with the help of the routes it has, will produce a _response_ and returns it back to the caller.
+This is not a mandatory thing to use, but you probably need it.
+It will be used inside an application.
+A sub-application can have its own version router.
+We recommend you constant router version because it will process creation stuff at compile-time and won't cost you anything at runtime.

-There's also a _dynamic router_ which will let the user to dynamically change the routes at runtime.
+There's also a _dynamic router_ which will let the user to dynamically change the routes at runtime but it will cost you some runtime processing which is not that much and you can ignore it for the most part.

-#### Route
+##### Route
+Routes are being used inside a router.
+With routes, you can specify which function should be run when a request is given to you.

 Types or routes:

  - based on position: